 Gregory Welsh, a 50 year old father of one daughter, has experienced the lifesaving benefits of donation first hand.
 After a fatal car accident in 1996, Gregory made the decision to donate his wife’s eyes, tissues and organs.
 Fifteen years later his generosity came full circle when on May 18, 2011, four months after suffering a heart attack that made him reliant on an artificial heart, Gregory received a heart transplant.
 He has since become an advocate and voice for donation.
 He is currently employed by Gervasio, & Assoc., Inc, an engineering consulting firm.
 Past experiences include business ownership and technological expertise in the computer field.
 Besides working full time, organ donation awareness has become a full time passion.
 Gregory brings personal experiences and dedication to the mission of the New Life Board.

 Born in 1948 in Nashville, Tennessee, Ben graduated high school in Richmond, Virginia, where he set the Virginia state high school record in the mile of 4:14.2.
 While Ben earned his bachelor’s degree from the Massachusetts Institute of Technology in 1971, he also merited national recognition as small college All-American in track and cross country.
-Ben’s engineering education led to a successful thirteen year career in the defense industry as a Computer Aided Manufacturing engineer.
-He then joined Alcon Laboratories as a senior engineer in their Intraocular lens manufacturing facilities.
-Back surgery and the need for a liver transplant forced Ben to retire as Senior Director of Engineering at Alcon’s Huntington, West Virginia plant in at age sixty.
-Ben received the gift of liver transplant in 2008 and now lives in Phoenix with his wife of forty years Robinn Miller Wilson.
-Thanks to Ben’s transplant, the couple continues to enjoy their two daughters and four grandchildren.
-Ben’s athletic background gives him natural attraction to Transplant Team Arizona, Inc. He has earned six gold medals, a silver and a bronze in the US Transplant Games.
-He served as Treasurer for the Transplant Team from 2013 until 2017 and is a Director on the Board of Transplant Community Alliance.
-In 2019, he was elected Treasurer for the Alliance.
-Ben also contributes time for Donate Life Arizona.
-When not busy with his numerous volunteer activities, Ben can be found on the tennis court vigorously enjoying another benefit of his donated liver
+Ben’s engineering education led to a successful thirteen-year career in the defense industry as a Computer Aided Manufacturing engineer.
+Back surgery and the need for a liver transplant forced Ben to retire as Senior Director of Engineering at Alcon’s Huntington, West Virginia plan.
+Ben received the gift of a liver transplant in 2008 and now lives in Phoenix with his wife of forty years Robinn Miller Wilson.

 My life dramatically changed on April 11, 2003, when I woke up in the recovery room at John Hopkins following my transplant.
 I instantly felt I had regained all the energy that had been gradually declining over the years, prior to my transplant.
 Like many recipients, I realized then more than ever, just how precious each and every day is and try hard to take advantage of that.
-The first “big” thing that Shari and I decided to do in 2006 was adopt a six-month old boy from Guatemala named Michael.
-I always wanted kids but because I married late I never thought that would be possible.
-Today I “pretend” to have the energy needed to keep up with a teenager, which prior to my transplant, would have been truly impossible.
-Three years ago I retired from teaching and spend a lot of time playing tennis, writing and promoting organ donation.
+I retired from teaching and spend a lot of time playing tennis, writing and promoting organ donation.
 I am a volunteer with the National Kidney Foundation of Arizona, Donor Network of Arizona, Transplant Team Arizona and Transplant Community Alliance.

 Suzanne ReedBoard Member